Warriors (1999 TV series): Episode one

 During the next patrol, the Warriors drive through an active warzone, with burning vehicles and dead bodies strewn around.
 One appears to have been shot while walking with groceries.
 James attempts to dismiss the situation with humour, as they pass several soldiers engaged in a gun battle.
 A report comes in of a pregnant woman needing an ambulance, so Three-Zero takes the job, turning back.
 Soldiers run past as they move, using Three-Zero for cover.
 The vehicle jerks to a sudden stop as Hookway brews tea inside the passenger compartment with the boiling vessel, scalding himself.
 Initially, the crew are unsure why Three-Zero stopped so abruptly, until James realises Skeet is not responding, and attempts to investigate by crawling through the narrow confines of the Warrior, finding Skeet has been hit by a sniper.
 The rest of Three-Zero are able to extract Skeet from his seat as a gun battle rages around them, but he is seemingly already dead by the time reinforcements arrive.
 James grieves the loss of his best friend, visiting him in the morgue, as Feeley blames himself.
 When he tells the rest of the platoon, one soldier requests they be allowed to attack the building where the shot came from in revenge, but is told not to.
-James makes the call to inform Sandra, stating he wishes it had been him that died.
+James makes the call to inform Sandra, stating he wishes it had been him that had died.
 Later that night, Feeley finds James standing at the fence with his rifle, looking for snipers to shoot at, or more likely, in hopes of being shot himself.
 Feeley talks him down, before asking James for his suggestions for a new driver, with James suggesting Hookway.